surjeetsinhthakur123/IPL-Data-Analysis-And-Extract-Various-Insights-Using-Different-Graphs/README.md

 Power BI Desktop (latest version)
 Kaggle dataset (IPL data)

-## Installation
-Download the Dataset
+## InstallationDownload the Dataset

 Obtain the IPL dataset from Kaggle.
 You can download it from the Kaggle IPL Dataset.

 Open Power BI Desktop

 If you don’t have Power BI Desktop installed, download and install it from the Power BI website.

 Load the Data

 Open Power BI Desktop and load the IPL dataset:

 Go to Home > Get Data > CSV (or the format of your dataset).

 Select the downloaded dataset file and click Load.

 Transform and Clean Data

 Use Power Query Editor to perform data transformation and cleaning:

 Go to Home > Transform Data.

-Apply necessary transformations and clean the data to fit your analysis needs.
+Apply necessary transformations to prepare the data for analysis.

 Create KPIs and Dashboards

 Use DAX to create calculations and KPIs:

 Go to Modeling > New Measure to define new metrics.

-Create visualizations and arrange them into dashboards.
+Design visualizations and arrange them into dashboards.

 ## Publish the Report
 To share your report with others, publish it to the Power BI service: